Swizec/react-d3js-es6-ebook/manuscript/introduction.md

 A lot of that still rings true.
 People are distracted, busy, the internet is shiny.
 It's hard to sit down and learn stuff.

-The most common feedback I get from students goes something like this 👇
+The most common feedback I get from students goes something like this :point_down:

 > Loving your book!
 It's amazing.
 So clear and concise and relatable.
 But I read 20 pages, then my wife had a kid, my boss pulled the project, and I'm doing backend now.
 But truly amazing.
 I'm gonna get back to it as soon as I can!